11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 “I stalked my ex I was obsessed with by creating a fake Facebook account, Friended the new girlfriend to see what he was up to, see pictures… kept the account until they broke up nine months later; it was so painful and only fueled the toxic attachment I had."

-“In all my relationships I get consumed with a guy, and he becomes my sole focus and will do anything to keep him, no matter how bad or toxic he is.”
+“In all my relationships, I get consumed with a guy, and he becomes my sole focus, and I will do anything to keep him, no matter how bad or toxic he is.”

-“I dated a guy who ended it after two weeks, I crumbled in pain and rejection… and since, I’m stalking him, repeatedly calling and texting, and I cannot get him out of my mind.”
+“I dated a guy who ended it after two weeks; I crumbled in pain and rejection… and since, I’ve been stalking him, repeatedly calling and texting, and I cannot get him out of my mind.”

 "Since after the breakup, I can't stop thinking about my ex-boyfriend... what he's thinking, doing, who he is with, it goes on and on!”